stumpapp/stump/apps/docs/src/pages/contributing.md

 At this point, you're pretty much all set to start contributing!

+### Repository Notes

+I format my code using [Prettier](https://prettier.io/) and [rustfmt](https://github.com/rust-lang/rustfmt).
+There is a pre-commit hook that will run these for you, but I want to point out that all of the apps within this repository use 4 tab spaces for indentation.
+This is primarily for accessibility, as well as consistency with the Rust codebase.
+If you'd like, you can configure your editor to render whatever indentation you prefer, even though the raw code will be as described above.

 ### Developer Resources

 A few useful resources for developers looking to contribute: